 How To Get Rid Of Milia Under Your Eyes

 Removing milia crudely may cause the site to bleed or form scars, which is more disconcerting.
-If you want to get rid of milia by yourself, the following are tips to follow:
+Here are some tips to help get rid of them.

 1. Wash Your Face With A Mild Soap